alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 - [Research Ethics Policy](https://mathison.turing.ac.uk/Interact/Pages/Content/Document.aspx?id=2241&SearchId=0&utm_source=interact&utm_medium=general_search&utm_term=code+of+conduct)
 - [Data protection policy](https://mathison.turing.ac.uk/Interact/Pages/Content/Document.aspx?id=2184&SearchId=23865&utm_source=interact&utm_medium=general_search&utm_term=data+protection)

-**15.2.2** If the reportee is not the Turing Employee, an appropriate authority or law enforcement mechanism will be identified who can respond to the reported incident with appropriate action.
+**15.2.2** If the reportee is not the Turing Employee, an appropriate authority or law enforcement mechanism will be identified who can respond to the reported incident with the appropriate action.

-## 16. Resolutions
+## 16. Resolutions for reports in the scope of this Code of Conduct

 Here are examples of possible resolutions to a report.
 This list is not comprehensive, and any action necessary to reach a fair resolution will be taken as needed.